orogene/orogene/antimony/README.md

 ## Development requirements

-Before atempting to run this project, you should have bith node and rust installed on your machine
+Before attempting to run this project, you should have both node and rust installed on your machine

 ```
 rust    ^1.45